pvc2021/Java-FSD-Aug/readme.txt

 </beans>

-7.Create a Root Web application Context
+7.Create a Root Web application Context by adding listener in web.xml

 by default it will search applicationContext.xml